 - 1. Involve the fewest EMS personnel required to minimize possible exposures; others riding in the ambulance must be limited to those essential for the patient's physical or emotional well-being or care (for example, care partner or parent); - 2.
-Provide medical care per protocol; - 3.
+Ensure that the patient is masked.
+The patient mask must not have an exhalation valve, as it would allow unfiltered, exhaled breath to escape; - 3.
+Provide medical care per protocol; - 4.
 Ensure that personnel use contact, droplet, and airborne precautions, as follows: - a.
 Wear a single pair of disposable patient examination gloves. - b.
 Wear disposable isolation gown.
 If there are shortages of gowns, they should be prioritized for aerosol-generating procedures, and care activities where splashes and sprays are anticipated. - c.
-Use respiratory protection (an N-95 or higher-level respirator).
+Use respiratory protection (an N95 or higher-level respirator).
 If respirator supplies have been depleted, facemasks are an acceptable alternative.
-Respirators should be prioritized for procedures that are likely to generate respiratory aerosols. - d.
-Wear eye protection (goggles or a disposable face shield that fully covers the front and sides of the face). - 4.
-Use caution with aerosol-generating procedures and ventilate ambulance if possible; - 5.
-Notify the receiving hospital (according to local protocols) of potential infection as soon as possible;
+Respirators should be prioritized for procedures that are likely to generate respiratory aerosols.

-- 6. Disinfect using EPA registered Disinfectants for Use Against SARS-CoV-2; and - 7.
+- d.
+Wear eye protection (goggles or a disposable face shield that fully covers the front and sides of the face). - 5.
+Use caution with aerosol-generating procedures and ventilate ambulance if possible; - 6.
+Notify the receiving hospital (according to local protocols) of potential infection as soon as possible; - 7.
+Disinfect using EPA registered Disinfectants for Use Against SARS-CoV-2; and - 8.
 Drivers, if they provide direct patient care (for example, moving patients onto stretchers), must wear the PPE listed above. - a.
 After completing patient care and before entering an isolated driver's compartment, the driver must remove and dispose of PPE and perform hand hygiene to avoid soiling the compartment. - b.
 If the transport vehicle does not have an isolated driver's compartment, the driver must remove the face shield or goggles, gown, and gloves and perform hand hygiene, but continue to wear a respirator, mask, or face covering during transport.